Histopathology Glossary and Guide to Common Abbreviations

 CTC

 Circulating Tumor Cell.
 These are cells from a primary tumor that circulate through the body via the bloodstream.
-Learn more at http://en.wikipedia.org/wiki/Circulating_tumor_cell
+Learn more at https://en.wikipedia.org/wiki/Circulating_tumor_cell

 CTCL